-ifferent members of your studio enter with differing fitness levels.
+Different members of your studio enter your gym with differing fitness levels.
 Some might already be in a good shape and searching for more while others who are just getting started might feel a little intimidated to start at a new fitness center.

 You need to create a comfortable environment for them to adapt to the culture of your fitness studio.
 This may be accomplished by giving them a personalized fitness evaluation that lays the groundwork for their successful fitness journey.

 A fitness assessment is a series of tests that determine the fitness level of a person.
 It monitors the progress of a person in their fitness journey.
-Fitness assessment also measures the ability of a person to perform different physical activities over a period of time.
+A physical fitness assessment also measures the ability of a person to perform different physical activities over a period of time.

-Such kinds of fitness tests are highly personalized and aim at assessing the potential of a person and what exactly they need to achieve their desired goals.
+These fitness assessment tests are highly personalized and aim at assessing the potential of a person and what exactly they need to achieve their desired goals.
 It offers the baseline and sets the ground for a person to determine his own growth in terms of health & fitness.

 The insights from the physical fitness assessment can be used to meet and shape the fitness goals of an individual.
-These fitness evaluations are usually designed for a certain group of people and one fitness assessment won’t be enough for all the members of your gym/fitness center.
+These fitness assessment tests are usually designed for a certain group of people and one fitness assessment won’t be enough for all the members of your gym/fitness center.

 Multiple benefits can be brought in at your gym or fitness studio by conducting a fitness assessment test for every new member.
 A few of these benefits are :